 This 78-credit, part-time program is offered in the evenings at our Center for Adult Education in Warwick, R.I.
 The BSN-DNP results in both a Master of Science in nursing (family nurse practitioner track) and a Doctor of Nursing Practice.
 Classes are taught in a hybrid/blended format with a combination of online and in-class meetings.

 The Doctor of Nursing Practice is offered in a cohort format, with a new cohort beginning each fall.
 Applications for the fall 2015 semester are due May 1, and applicants will receive notification of admission decisions in July.
-Requirements include a bachelor's degree in nursing with a minimum cumulative GPA of 3.0, an unencumbered license or eligibility for RN licensure in the state of Rhode Island, clear criminal background check, negative drug screen and completion of three credits in statistics.
+Requirements include a B.S. in nursing with a minimum cumulative GPA of 3.0, an unencumbered license or eligibility for RN licensure in the state of Rhode Island, clear criminal background check, negative drug screen and completion of three credits in statistics.
 Prospective applicants who already hold a master's degree in nursing are advised that doctoral-level courses will not be offered until the fall 2017 semester.

 Our graduates are prepared to seek leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs and faculty responsible for clinical program delivery and clinical teaching.